thomaspinckney3/cs4501/README.md

 Course Topics (subject to revision as course progresses)
 ---------------------------------------------------------

-1. Anatomy of the modern internet, websites and mobile apps (Wed 1/18 and Mon 1/23)
+1. Anatomy of the modern internet, websites and mobile apps
   - Trace a web request from browser to server and back
   - Overview of three/four tier app architecture
   - Overview of data center architecture: load balancers, switches, storage, servers